Save up to 25%… Shop Our Birthday Sale Now!

 Cordyceps fungi infect caterpillars in the following way:

-1. Windborne Cordyceps spores land on a caterpillar’s body and take root in its muscles.
+1. Windborne cordyceps spores land on a caterpillar’s body and take root in its muscles.

 3. The fungus forces the caterpillar to stay there until it dies.
 After which, a stalked mushroom grows from the caterpillar’s head and produces spores for the next generation of caterpillars.

-How Cordyceps mushrooms grow on caterpilars.
+How Cordyceps mushrooms grow on caterpillars.

 1. Cordyceps Mushrooms: Supplement Types & Health Benefits